Download and print as a PDF (1MB pdf)

 If you do not have a handrail or banister available, please follow the instructions below.

-- Keep both your walking sticks or your elbow crutches on the ground floor
+- keep both your walking sticks or your elbow crutches on the ground floor

 - putting your weight through the walking sticks or crutches and bend your affected leg to reduce the risk of your foot hitting the step